 Large commercial trucks are common sights on North Carolina roads, and most motorists encounter these large vehicles without experiencing any problems.
 However, truck accidents can and do occur for many reasons in the Newton area, often with devastating effects on those involved.
 If you or a family member is struggling with injuries and other losses sustained in a truck accident that someone else caused, you must know your legal options for recovering from the incident.

 An experienced Newton truck accident attorney is the ideal asset to have on your side in this situation.
 When you have legal counsel you can trust to advise you, you eliminate the risk of making procedural mistakes in the early stages of your case that can interfere with your recovery.
-The team at Helton, Cody & Associates, PLLC, has years of professional experience in personal injury law in Newton, and we are ready to leverage this experience on your behalf as you seek compensation for the damages you suffered.
+The team at Law Office of Lyndon R. Helton, PLLC, has years of professional experience in personal injury law in Newton, and we are ready to leverage this experience on your behalf as you seek compensation for the damages you suffered.

 Before the victim of a truck accident can obtain any kind of compensation for their damages, they must establish fault for the incident and identify the party or parties responsible for causing the truck accident in question.
 While truck accidents happen due to the same risk factors that all other vehicle accidents happen, the large sizes of these vehicles introduce a few unique safety hazards that can easily lead to devastating crashes:

 Truck accidents may also occur through standard forms of negligence such as distracted driving, moving violations, and speeding.
 Intentional misconduct such as excessive speeding, reckless driving, and driving under the influence of alcohol or drugs may also cause accidents, but any intentional misconduct behind the wheel is also likely to lead to criminal charges for the at-fault party as well.